 To obtain the “key” to release the liens on the property, you may just need to file an estate tax return, or you may need to open a full probate estate.
 It depends on the amount and nature of your spouse’s assets.

-See us, sooner rather than later, to advise on what exactly needs to be done to release your spouse’s probate liens.
+See a probate attorney, sooner rather than later, to advise on what exactly needs to be done to release your spouse’s probate liens.